 Few instrument set-ups are complete without attenuators, as without them your ability to evaluate the performance of your device under different conditions would be severely limited.
 Our Lab Brick attenuators combine both the performance and the configurability you need to provide a wide range of measurement flexibility, and setting them up is performed the exact same way as all of our products and from a single display.
 (If you're unfamiliar with our Windows-based Lab Brick software, learn more here)

 To set the RF output power using the Attenuation field on the top of the screen, type the desired attenuation level into the window and hit the “Enter” or use the up/down arrows.
 The usual presets are here as well: 1 and 10 dB, and you can select others by clicking on “Other” and entering the values.

 The Lab Brick attenuator will also automatically step through a range of attenuation values once you have specified starting and final attenuation levels, step size, dwell time, and time interval between repeating sweeps.
 The dwell time can be configured from 10 to 20000 ms per step.

 As with our Lab Brick phase shifters, if you want to perform a “bidirectional ramp” you just have to set the dwell and hold times.
 Bidirectional dwell time is time the attenuator stays at each attenuation setting from the end to start values.
 Hold time is the period the attenuator “waits” after the ramp is completed.
 You can sweep once by selecting “One Time” or “Repeat” to repeatedly sweep from the start to the end attenuation level.
 You can always end the sweep by pressing the “Stop” button.

-In the final blog in this series, I'll cover our Lab Brick switches, which are often essential for switching various components in an out of the circuit, switching paths, and many other things.
-In the meantime, read the first post in our series, “Getting to Know Lab Brick Part One: Software," to get started with your setup now.
+Stay tuned for our next blog covering our Lab Brick switches, which are often essential for switching various components in an out of the circuit, switching paths, and many other things.